snrnats/doc-centre/docfx_project/pro/api/help/flows/consumer_options_flow.md

 1. **Get delivery options** - Use the [Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions) endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's order will generate.
 2. **Select delivery option** - Use the [Select Option](https://docs.electioapp.com/#/api/SelectOption) endpoint to tell PRO which option the customer selected.
 At this point, PRO has all the information it needs to create and allocate a consignment.
 3. **Get the consignment's labels** - Use the [Get Labels in Format](https://docs.electioapp.com/#/api/GetLabelsinFormat) endpoint to get the delivery label for your consignment.
-4. **Manifest the consignment** - Use the [Manifest Consignments from Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery) endpoint to confirm the consignment with the selected carrier.
-At this point, the consignment is ready to ship.
+4. **Manifest the consignment** - Use the [Manifest Consignments from Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery) endpoint to send consignment data to the selected carrier.

 This section gives more detail on each step of the flow and provides worked examples.